How to Setup MongoDB for Demo

 • <mongo-install>/bin/mongod --dbpath <mongo-dbpath>

-This will start a MongoDB server using default port 27017.
+This starts a MongoDB server using default port 27017.

 • For Mac, increase ulimit with start arg ‘ulimit -n 2048’